-Federal tax deposits must be made by electronic funds transfer.
-You must use electronic funds transfer to make all federal tax deposits.
-Generally, electronic funds transfers are made using the Electronic Federal Tax Payment System (EFTPS).
+Federal tax deposits must be made by electronic funds transfer (EFT).
+You must use EFT to make all federal tax deposits.
+Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
 If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.